nickjackolaisen/BusinessInitiaitive/_posts/statistics/business structures stats/2023-08-13-financial_performance_business_structures.md

 LLCs have been found to be more profitable than sole proprietorships and partnerships.

-A [study](https://www.sciencedirect.com/science/article/abs/pii/S088390269900029X) in the Journal of Business Venturing revealed that LLCs have higher profitability ratios than the previous two structures.

 According to a recent study by the [Small Business Administration](https://www.sba.gov/sites/default/files/advocacy/SB-Research-Data-Sheet-No-3.pdf), LLCs have seen significant growth in profitability over the past decade.

 **From 2008 to 2018, the number of profitable LLCs increased by 50%, with an average annual growth rate of 5.7%**.
 This is likely due to the flexibility and tax benefits that come with LLCs.